danialnoaein/nextjs-course/1-why/1-4 Introduction to Nextjs.md

 Next.js provides a number of features to help you optimize your application's resources, including images, fonts, JavaScript and more.

+### Developing APIs

+Next.js API feature is a powerful tool that allows you to build and expose APIs from within your Next.js application.
+It is server-side only and provides features like SSR, routing, data fetching, and authentication.

 ### Strong Ecosystem & Extensibility

 Next.js is highly extensible and provides a wide range of APIs and plugins to customize and enhance your development process.
 You can add serverless functions, middleware, and other custom features to your Next.js project.